Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 createIconSet

-where the key is the icon name and the value is either a UTF-8 character or it's character code.
+where the key is the icon name and the value is either a UTF-8 character or its character code.

 In the example below, the glyphMap